E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 How to implement the WCAG in e-commerce?

 To improve e-commerce accessibility, regularly audit your site for WCAG compliance, educate your team on web accessibility, and involve users with disabilities in testing phases.
-This ensures that your eCommerce site is continually aligned with the latest accessibility standards.
+This helps you test that your eCommerce site is continually aligned with the latest accessibility standards.

 What are some accessibility challenges that e-commerce websites face?